-Functional localizer task.
-Before the experimental task in the fMRI experiment, participants underwent one functional localizer run independent from the experimental runs, which was later used for defining ROIs.
-Subjects were presented with fully visible object images (objects), scrambled object images (scrambled), or a fixation cross.
+Before the experimental task in the fMRI session, participants underwent one functional localizer run independent from the experimental runs, which was later used for defining regions of interest (ROIs).
+Subjects were presented with either fully visible object images (objects), scrambled object images (scrambled), or a fixation cross.
 Participants were instructed to fixate on the fixation cross and to respond with a button press if the same object was presented in two consecutive trials.
-Objects and scrambled objects were presented at the center of the screen for a duration of 400 ms, followed by a presentation of a fixation cross for 350 ms. Both types of images were presented in blocks of 15 s each and interleaved with blocks of 7.5 s of fixation.
-The localizer run comprised 12 blocks of fixation and 12 blocks of both objects and scrambled objects with a total run duration of 7 min 45 s.
+Objects and scrambled objects were presented at the center of the screen for a duration of 400ms, followed by a presentation of a fixation cross for 350ms.
+Both types of images were presented in blocks of 15s each and interleaved with blocks of 7.5s of fixation.
+The localizer run comprised 12 blocks of fixation and 12 blocks of both objects and scrambled objects with a total run duration of 7min 45s.

-fMRI acquisition, preprocessing, and univariate analysis
+4.4. fMRI acquisition, preprocessing and univariate analysis